Simulating nonlinear optical processes on a superconducting quantum device: Implementing exact dynamics with error mitigation

 \section{Implementing exact dynamics with error mitigation}

 The classical three- and four-wave interaction problems, when restricted to the temporal case with no spatial nonuniformity, are in fact not difficult to solve on classical computers.
-However, the quantum problem, which is relevant, for example, when the pump is in a squeezed state, may become challenging for classical computers if the number of photons is large.
-The exact diagonalization takes $O(D)$ steps and $O(D^2)$ memory, because in the $|\phi_j\rangle$ basis, the total Hamiltonian matrix is a $D\times D$ tridiagonal matrix.
+However, the quantum problem, which becomes important, for example, when the pump is in a squeezed state, become challenging for classical computers if the number of photons is large.
+The exact diagonalization of the 3-sparse $D\times D$ Hamiltonian takes $O(D)$ steps and $O(D^2)$ memory.
 For joule-class lasers typically used in plasma physics, the number of photons is on the order of $10^{19}$, so exactly solving the quantum problem on classical computers is likely challenging.
-On the other hand, since the Hamiltonian matrix is 3-sparse, efficient quantum algorithms exist \citep{berry2007efficient,berry2014exponential,low2017optimal}, which require at worst $O(\log D)$ qubits and $O(\log D)$ oracles, provided that unitary operations underlying the oracles can be performed efficiently.
-In this paper, instead of using advanced Hamiltonian simulation algoirthms, we test some basic elements of these algorithms using product formulas to approximate the exact dynamics.
+On the other hand, solving the quantum problem on future quantum computers will be efficient, which requires $O(\log D)$ qubits and $O(1)$ complexity.
+However, fault-tolerant quantum computers are not yet available.
+To push the limit of current devices and identify avenues for near-future improvements, we perform experiments on a superconducting device, using product-formula algorithms to approximate the exact dynamics.